juhofriman/dcogs-voter/README.md

 usage
 ==========

-Collect data from discogs as urls and save it in file (new line separated).
+Collect data from discogs as urls and save it in file (new line separated, refer to votes.data in source tree).
 Run prototype-vote-counter.py with votesfile as an argument.

 <pre>
 you@computer:~/vinylcount$ python prototype-vote-counter.py